khuyentran1401/Data-science/README.md

 Collection of useful data science topics along with articles and videos.

-## The Data Scientist’s Toolkit: 100+ Essential Tools for Modern Analytics
+## The Data Scientist's Toolkit: 100+ Essential Tools for Modern Analytics

 To receive a condensed overview of these tools and additional resources, sign up for [CodeCut's free PDF guide](https://codecut.ai/data-scientist-toolkit/?utm_source=github&utm_medium=data_science_repo&utm_campaign=free_pdf).
 This comprehensive 264-page document covers over 100 essential data science tools, providing you with a valuable reference for your work.